rossetti1983/radius/README.md

 # radius
+  -- Authenticator Generator
-Authenticator Generator is a tool to generate the authenticator to verify if the original authenticator is correct or not.
+     A tool to generate the authenticator to verify if the original authenticator is correct or not.